json-schema-everywhere/json-schema-everywhere.github.io/README.md

 Except where otherwise indicated:
  * All code samples or examples are released to the public domain under the [Creative Commons CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
- * All documentation, data are released under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+ * All documentation, data are released under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
  * All markup and other materials used to build the site are released under the [MIT License](https://opensource.org/licenses/MIT).